Abdullahi Aliyu Sumaila: Background

+He was born at Kofar Kudu, Sumaila, his father called Malam Aliyu-Talle Abdurrahim Sumaila, a farmer and Sugarcane Merchant descended from the Madinawan Kano Islamic religious leaders paternally, who claimed to be related to Sharif ibn Ali and Ismail ibn Sharif, the family once held the position of Imam at Kadawa, Jumar Galadima Ward, Warawa Local Government of Kano State while maternally his father descended from Chango at Warawa and Jobawa Fulani Clan of Sumaila who once held the positions of Makaman Kano District Head of Wudil and Kingmaker in the Kano Emirate through Makaman Kano Iliyasu during the reign of Emir of Kano Mohammed Tukur.

-He was born at Kofar Kudu, Sumaila, his father called Malam Aliyu-Talle Abdurrahim Ibrahim Sumaila on the paternal side descended from the Madinawan Kano Clan and maternally descended from the Fulani of Chango and Jobawa Fulani Clan, while his mother called Amina Idris Ali was from Kofar Yamma Sumaila, after earning a Grade II teacher's certificate in 1967 he attended Advanced Teachers College, Kano, Institute of Education ABU Zaria from 1968 to 1970 and Ahmadu Bello University Zaria, Department of Government (Political Science) from 1970 to 1974, where he earned a BSc social science degree in government (political science), he underwent his postgraduate studies at the Department of Political Science in the same university from 1976 to 1977.
+His mother called Amina Idris Ali was from Kofar Yamma Sumaila, he was named after his father's maternal half-granduncle, Turakin Sumaila Abdullahi Maikili (the maternal grandfather of Dandarman Kano Aliyu, District Head of Wudil), after earning a Grade II teacher's certificate in 1967 he attended Advanced Teachers College, Kano under the Institute of Education ABU Zaria from 1968 to 1970 and Ahmadu Bello University Zaria, Department of Government (Political Science) from 1970 to 1974, where he earned a Bachelor of Science in Social Sciences, with specialization in Government (Political Science), he underwent his postgraduate studies at the Department of Political Science in the same university from 1976 to 1977.

 Career

-The positions he held included deputy headmaster Tsangaya Primary School, assistant secretary cabinet office, assistant secretary Kano State Ministry of Home Affairs and Information, secretary to the Executive Council of Kano State, principal secretary to the governor, permanent secretary Ministry of Works and Transport, permanent secretary Civil Service Commission, secretary general People's Redemption Party, vice chairman III Social Democratic Party (Nigeria), deputy chairman United Nigeria Congress Party Interim Committee Kano State, chairman Kano State Hockey Association, chairman Aurum Nigeria Limited, director Precise Oil Resources Nigeria Limited, director Katday Modern Furnitures Nigeria Limited, director Dayekh Tiles Nigeria Limited, director Hayder Trading and Manufacturing Nigeria Limited, director United Confectionery Nigeria Limited, director Dayekh Ali and Sons Nigeria Limited, general manager and board director Arewa Steel Works, chairman Hadejia Jama'are River Basin Development Authority and chairman Kano State Television Corporation.
+The positions he held included deputy headmaster Tsangaya Primary School, assistant secretary cabinet office, assistant secretary Kano State Ministry of Home Affairs and Information, secretary to the Executive Council of Kano State, principal secretary to the governor, permanent secretary Ministry of Works and Transport, permanent secretary Civil Service Commission, secretary general People's Redemption Party, vice chairman III Social Democratic Party, deputy chairman United Nigeria Congress Party Interim Committee Kano State, chairman Kano State Hockey Association, chairman Aurum Nigeria Limited, director Precise Oil Resources Nigeria Limited, director Katday Modern Furnitures Nigeria Limited, director Dayekh Tiles Nigeria Limited, director Hayder Trading and Manufacturing Nigeria Limited, director United Confectionery Nigeria Limited, director Dayekh Ali and Sons Nigeria Limited, general manager and board director Arewa Steel Works, chairman Hadejia Jama'are River Basin Development Authority and chairman Kano State Television Corporation.
 Many of his administrative reforms were integrated into the bureaucracy of the Nigerian federation.